ibm-cloud-docs/solution-tutorials/static-files-cdn.md

 2. Search for **Content Delivery Network**
 3. Pick the one under the **Network** category.
 This CDN is powered by Akamai.
 4. Create a **Content Delivery Network** instance
-5. Select **Akamai** as the CDN Provider
+5. Select **Akamai** as the CDN Provider and **Start Provision**
-6. Click **Start Provision**

 ### Configure the CDN instance

-1. Set the **hostname** for the CDN to your custom domain
-   > Although you set a custom domain, you will still be able to access the CDN contents through the IBM provided CNAME.
-So if you don't plan to use custom domain, you can make set an arbitrary name.
+1. Set the **hostname** for the CDN to your custom domain.
+Although you set a custom domain, you will still be able to access the CDN contents through the IBM provided CNAME.
+So if you don't plan to use custom domain, you can set an arbitrary name.
-2. Set the **Custom CNAME** prefix
-   > Don't use dots "." in the name
+2. Set the **Custom CNAME** prefix.
+Do not use dots "." in the name.
 3. Leave the **Path** empty
 4. Select **Object Storage** as Origin
 5. Set the **Endpoint** to your bucket API endpoint, such as *s3-api.us-geo.objectstorage.softlayer.net*
 6. Set the **Bucket name** to *your-bucket-name*
 7. Enable HTTP Port 80
 8. Click **Create**
-9. Find the instance in https://control.bluemix.net/network/cdn

 ### Access your content through the CDN domain

 1. Select the CDN instance in the list at https://control.bluemix.net/network/cdn
 2. The **Details** panel shows the **CNAME** for your CDN
-3. Access your file with https://your-cdn-cname.cdnedge.bluemix.net/a-picture.png
-   > If you omit the filename, you should see the S3 ListBucketResult instead
+3. Access your file with https://your-cdn-cname.cdnedge.bluemix.net/a-picture.png If you omit the filename, you should see the S3 ListBucketResult instead.

 ## Deploy the Cloud Foundry application